s-fleck/lgr/README.md

 Other extra features:

 - [yaml](https://CRAN.R-project.org/package=yaml) for configuring
-  loggers via YAML files (experimental)
+  loggers via YAML files (including production-style multi-logger configs)
 - [crayon](https://github.com/r-lib/crayon) for colored console
   output.
 - [whoami](https://github.com/r-lib/whoami/blob/master/DESCRIPTION) for
   guessing the user name from various sources.
 You can also set the user name manually if you want to use it for logging.